idlab-discover/ConCap/README.md

 ![Demo Video](concap-demo.gif)

 `concap` is a framework designed to capture realistic cyberattacks in controlled, containerized environments for the purpose of dataset creation.
-By creating a scenario file containing an attacker and a target, `concap` will parse the scenario and execute it.
-All traffic towards the target will be captured and automatically extracted for flow features.
+By creating a scenario file containing an attacker and target(s), `concap` will parse the scenario and execute it.
+All traffic towards the target(s) will be captured and automatically extracted for flow features.
 The scenario is executed on a Kubernetes cluster, requiring only a `kubeconfig` in the default location, and results will be downloaded to the machine running the `concap` framework.

 ## Features

 - Execute cyberattack scenarios in a controlled Kubernetes environment.
+- Support for both single-target and multi-target scenarios.
 - Capture network traffic and extract flow features.
 - Fine-grained network flow labeling.
 - Automate the creation and management of attack and target pods.